AniSpex/.github/profile/README.md

 - **Forked from**: [1Anime's V2 Open Source Anime Site](https://github.com/1Anime)
 - Special thanks to the original authors for their open-source contribution, which made this educational project possible.

+## 📝 Note

+- If there are no projects in this organization, it has not revamped nor v2 open source is released